icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [einops](https://github.com/arogozhnikov/einops) - Deep learning operations reinvented (for pytorch, tensorflow, jax and others).
 * [machine learning](https://github.com/jeff1evesque/machine-learning) - automated build consisting of a [web-interface](https://github.com/jeff1evesque/machine-learning#web-interface), and set of [programmatic-interface](https://github.com/jeff1evesque/machine-learning#programmatic-interface) API, for support vector machines.
 Corresponding dataset(s) are stored into a SQL database, then generated model(s) used for prediction(s), are stored into a NoSQL datastore.
 * [XGBoost](https://github.com/dmlc/xgboost) - Python bindings for eXtreme Gradient Boosting (Tree) Library.
-* [ChefBoost](https://github.com/serengil/chefboost) - a lightweight decision tree framework for Python with categorical feature support covering regular decision tree algorithms such as ID3, C4.5, CART, CHAID and regression tree; also some advanved bagging and boosting techniques such as gradient boosting, random forest and adaboost.
+* [ChefBoost](https://github.com/serengil/chefboost) - a lightweight decision tree framework for Python with categorical feature support covering regular decision tree algorithms such as ID3, C4.5, CART, CHAID and regression tree; also some advanced bagging and boosting techniques such as gradient boosting, random forest and adaboost.
 * [Apache SINGA](https://singa.apache.org) - An Apache Incubating project for developing an open source machine learning library.
 * [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Book/iPython notebooks on Probabilistic Programming in Python.
 * [Featureforge](https://github.com/machinalis/featureforge) A set of tools for creating and testing machine learning features, with a scikit-learn compatible API.